 If you wish your governor to raise an issue

 Governors are required to give prior notice to the Chairman of any items they wish to raise at the Council of Governors’ meetings.
 Anyone wishing to raise a topic should do so via the Foundation Trust Office, details below.
 Details of your governors can be found on our ‘Meet your Governors‘ page.
-Names of Governors can also be found on the independent regulator’s website.

 To contact your local Governor, please contact the Foundation Trust Office: